-Since accurate data is critical for broadband planning, another purpose of the SBDD program is to gather data twice a year on the availability, speed, and location of broadband services.
+Since accurate data is critical for broadband planning, another purpose of the SBI program was to gather data twice a year on the availability, speed, and location of broadband services.
 We are very appreciative of the many

 high speed Internet providers in South Dakota.
 Almost all of them have been in contact with us asking how they can help make this project successful for the betterment of South Dakota.